-Table Base Information Population Approach 0 Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions revenue figure before it is used in the final weighted average price calculation.
+Table Base Information Population Approach Sauras Methodology Assumptions Name Reference Item Actual / Estimate Source Assumptions revenue figure before it is used in the final weighted average price calculation.
 In populating the template, it was found that there were insufficient columns for the services to be split out appropriately under the wider Zonal Based Transportation Services column.
-The existing template only splits this into Zone 1,2 and 3 services but does not take into account multi-zone transmission i.e. Services from Zone 1 to Zone 2 and also Zone 3 to Zone1.
+The existing template only splits this into Zone 1,2 and 3 services but does not take into account multi-zone transmission i.e. Services from Zone 1 to Zone 2 and also Zone 3 to Zone 1.
 Hence, extra columns were added to the template to reflect this.
 Note that delivery points are: • Zone 1: Bairnsdale (Lateral) - City Gate, Bairnsdale Lateral) - Power Station, • Zone 2: Bombala, Cooma, Hoskinstown (ACT), Nowra and • Zone 3: Horsley Park (STTM), Wilton JGN (STTM), Port Kembla (STTM), Albion Park (STTM), Wilton MSP, Yallah, Bomaderry.
-Weighted Average Price Calculation The final weighted average price calculation is based on the revenue calculated divided by volume calculated per above in line with section 5.1.2 of the Guideline. service type categorisation.
+Weighted Average Price Calculation The final weighted average price calculation is based on the revenue calculated divided by volume calculated per above in line with section 5.1.2 of the Guideline.
+In accordance with some of EGP's customer Gas Transmission Agreements (GTA), EGP provides non related party volume related rebates to these customers.
+The rebate has been service type categorisation.
 In instances where charges have been invoiced across several zones, revenue has been allocated between the zones on a case by case basis based on our understanding of the usage and contracted structure of the service.
 For services with minimum monthly charges (typically for services charged on a throughput basis), the charges associated with actual usage have been extracted from the minimum service charge and included in the revenue for the weighted average price calculation.